 When I was a very young man, I attended the 1979 Mr. Olympia competition and filmed many of the highlights with my trusty Super 8 camera.
 In that event, the bodybuilders essentially gave stage performances as living, breathing sculptures.
-Frank Zane, arguably the greatest bodybuilder ever, won the contest for a third straight year.
+Frank Zane, who is considered by many to be the greatest bodybuilder of all time, won the contest for a third consecutive year.
 A unique guest poser was also at the event, pioneering female bodybuilder Lisa Lyon.
-The show represented the end of an era.
-Within a few short years, the world of professional bodybuilding was to experience HUGE changes.
-The following is some background information on these featured stars in my movie clip.
+This show represented the end of an era, as within a few short years, the world of professional bodybuilding underwent significant changes.
+The following is some background information on the featured stars in my movie clip.

 Lisa Lyon won the very first IFBB Women's World Pro Bodybuilding Championship, also held in 1979.
-Like Zane, she advocated the artistic side of bodybuilding and wrote a popular fitness book, Lisa Lyon's Body Magic.
-Additionally, Lyon had a modeling career, featured in Lady Lisa Lyon by photographer Robert Mapplethorpe, and she made an appearance in Playboy!
-After a brief acting career in the Eighties, she disappeared from the limelight.
+Like Zane, she advocated for the artistic side of bodybuilding and wrote a popular fitness book, Lisa Lyon's Body Magic.
+Additionally, Lyon had a modeling career, and was featured in Lady Lisa Lyon by photographer Robert Mapplethorpe, and she made an appearance in Playboy magazine.
+After a brief acting career in the 1980s, she disappeared from the public eye.

 Bodybuilding could be a form of art, but that aspect has become more questionable in recent years.
-Since the Seventies, there has been an obsession with massive muscle size at the expense of aesthetics in the pro competitions.
+Since the 1970s, there has been an obsession with massive muscle size at the expense of aesthetics in the pro competitions.
 The use of steroids and growth hormones has enabled both men and women to have "monster" physiques, a state that would have been impossible in the past.
-Amazingly, a body like Frank Zane's would be considered too thin to win a professional title like Mr. Olympia anymore!
-What originated from ideals of health, fitness, and self-improvement has devolved into contests that resemble freak shows.
-Fortunately, many bodybuilders have continued to aim for the aesthetic look of natural proportion and symmetry rather than the out-of-control quest for massive size at the professional level!
+Amazingly, a physique like Frank Zane's would be considered too thin to win a professional title like Mr. Olympia anymore!
+What once originated from ideals of health, fitness, and self-improvement has devolved into contests that resemble freak shows.
+Nevertheless, many bodybuilders still strive for the aesthetic look of natural proportion and symmetry, instead of the out-of-control pursuit of massive size, particularly at the professional level.

 Here are some nerdy notes about the movie itself.
 I shot a lot of film of the 1979 Mr. Olympia as well as the 1979 IFBB World Amateur Championships, which were held on the same weekend.
 In all, I captured about 40 minutes of the best bodybuilders in the world at that time.
 The film sat in storage until 2006 when I made a digital frame-by-frame conversion; however, the movie had issues.
 Being shot on high-speed Ektachrome 160 film in the tiny Super 8 format, the image was grainy and the color had shifted to magenta with age.
 Furthermore, I shot the film fairly far from the stage, hand-held and zoomed in, which resulted in camera shake.
 With computer software and a lot of careful tweaking I was able to fix those issues.
 Now the movie almost looks like it was shot on a tripod!
 For those interested in seeing the rest of my historic film footage, it was included in the DVD anthology Mr. Olympia The Golden Years.